sebastiencs/company-box/README.md

 See the variable `company-next-icons-functions`

 For now, there are customs icons for 3 backends only: `company-lsp`, `company-elisp` and `company-yasnippet`.
-You can customize the icons with the variables:
+You can customize their icons with the variables:
 `company-next-icons-lsp`, `company-next-icons-elisp` and `company-next-icons-yasnippet`